ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-lifecycle-management.md

 ## Site owner notifications

 Notifications inform SharePoint site owners when a site has been inactive for a specified number of months.
 To keep the site, the owner should select the **Certify site** button in the notification email.
-Once certified, site lifecycle management will not check the site's activity for one year.
+Once certified, site lifecycle management won't check the site's activity for one year.

 Site owners receive monthly notifications for three months.
 After this period, no notifications are sent for the next three months.
 If the site remains inactive after six months, monthly notifications resume.
 The policy execution report lists inactive sites as unactioned by the site owner.
 You can download this report and filter out sites marked as unactioned.